Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

-Notified bodies, approved verifiers and inspectors can claim an initial free sample of 20 stickers, but subsequent stickers have to be purchased.
-This is for both initial verification and requalification with the exception of inspectors whereby requalification stickers will be available free of charge.
+Approved bodies, approved verifiers and inspectors can claim an initial free sample of 20 stickers, but subsequent stickers have to be purchased.
+This is for both initial verification and requalification with the exception of requalification stickers for inspectors, which are available free of charge.

-With regards to the purchasing of the new metrology stickers, the prices and quantities will be as follows:
+With regard to the purchasing of the new metrology stickers, the prices and quantities are as follows:

-Smaller amounts can be supplied but where less than 250 are required there will be a minimum charge of £10+VAT.
+Smaller amounts can be supplied but where less than 250 are required there is a minimum charge of £10+VAT.

-Delivery will be free of charge and posted second class.
-Please raise a purchase order stating quantity required and which sticker type along with notified body or inspector number.
+Delivery is free of charge and posted second class.
+Please raise a purchase order stating quantity required and which sticker type along with the approved body or inspector number.

 How long does it take to produce the stickers?

 OPSS aims to have stickers produced and put in the post in 5 to 10 working days from receipt of your order.